camunda/camunda-docs/docs/product-manuals/zeebe/basics/architecture.md

 title: "Architecture"
 ---

 There are four main components in Zeebe's architecture: the client, the gateway, the broker, and the exporter.

 ![zeebe-architecture](assets/zeebe-architecture.png)

 ## Client

 Clients are libraries that you embed in an application (e.g. a microservice that executes your business logic) to connect to a Zeebe cluster.
 Clients have two primary uses:

-* Carrying out business logic (starting workflow instances, publishing messages, working on tasks)
+- Carrying out business logic (starting workflow instances, publishing messages, working on tasks)
-* Handling operational issues (updating workflow instance variables, resolving incidents)
+- Handling operational issues (updating workflow instance variables, resolving incidents)

 More about Zeebe clients:

-* Clients connect to the Zeebe gateway via [gRPC](https://grpc.io), which uses http/2-based transport.
-To learn more about gRPC in Zeebe, check out the [gRPC section of the docs](../reference/grpc.md).
+- Clients connect to the Zeebe gateway via [gRPC](https://grpc.io), which uses http/2-based transport.
+To learn more about gRPC in Zeebe, check out the [Zeebe Client gRPC API Reference](../../../reference/grpc.md).
-* The Zeebe project includes officially-supported Java and Go clients, and gRPC makes it possible to generate clients in a range of different programming languages.
+- The Zeebe project includes officially-supported Java and Go clients, and gRPC makes it possible to generate clients in a range of different programming languages.
 [Community clients](https://awesome.zeebe.io) have been created in other languages, including C#, Ruby, and JavaScript.
-* Client applications can be scaled up and down completely separately from Zeebe--the Zeebe brokers do not execute any business logic.
+- Client applications can be scaled up and down completely separately from Zeebe--the Zeebe brokers do not execute any business logic.

 ## Gateway

 The gateway, which proxies requests to brokers, serves as a single entry point to a Zeebe cluster.

 The gateway is stateless and sessionless, and gateways can be added as necessary for load balancing and high availability.